sfduff/batchfile_list/README.md

 # batchfile_list
-Simple example to show the processing of a list of items from a file using a loop and soem variables
+Simple example to show the processing of a list of items from a file using a loop and some variables

 Execute by passing the list.txt file as the first parameter to list.bat